-School year 2018-2019 is going to be GREAT!
-I am eagerly looking forward to another exciting and fun-filled year within the Leon County School District.
-It is another opportunity for us to be in collaboration and partnership with you for the best interest of our youth.
-As your child's primary advocate, I know your purposeful and number one intent is to ensure his/her success in our school district.
-This Student Code of Conduct Book embodies our District expectations for your child's behavior at school and school sponsored events.
-It also provides you with policies and procedures that governs our work while working with you, and your student.
-It is designed to foster your child's success academically and behaviorally.
+School year 2020-2021 promises to be a year of new experiences!
+It is yet another opportunity to continue our partnership in the best interest of your student.
+As your child's primary advocate, I know your number one goal is to ensure he or she is on a path for success.
+This Student Code of Conduct Book captures our District's expectations for your child's behavior while at school and school sponsored events.
+It provides you with policies and procedures that governs our work while working with you, and your student.
+It is designed to encourage your child's success academically and behaviorally.

-This resource emphasizes the key rights, responsibilities and requirements for all students their parents and District staff.
-It undergirds the day to day interactions of stakeholders in our school community.
-A more detailed description of discipline, grievance procedures, dress code, as well as other policies and procedures can be found at the Leon County Schools Policies website at http://www.neola.com/leon-fl/.
-Additional information may be found in your school's student handbook.
+The Student Code of Conduct book outlines the key rights, responsibilities and requirements for all students, their parents and District staff.
+A more detailed description of discipline, grievance procedures, as well as other policies and procedures can be found at the Leon County Schools Policies website at www.leonschools.net.
+Site specific information may be found in your child's student handbook or agenda book.

-It is our hope that this document will provide you with the information needed to appreciate what we envision for a model student in the Leon County School District.
-By reviewing it with your child, it helps to set the tenor for what can be an outstanding year.
-Once you have reviewed its contents, do not forget to sign the "Notice of Receipt" and return it to your child's school.
+This document was created to provide you with the information needed to understand what we have envisioned for a model student in the Leon County School District.
+Once you have reviewed its contents, please sign the "Notice of Receipt" and return it to your child's school/teacher.

-You are a respected and valued partner in the home and school relationship and with our concerted endeavors, we are sure to make the mark in helping your child to realize a notable, spectacular year.
+You are a respected and valued partner in the home-school partnership and with our collective endeavors, we are sure to help your child realize a noteworthy year.
 Do not hesitate to let us know if you have any questions or concerns.